List of British films of 2022

 This article lists feature-length British films and full-length documentaries that had their premiere in 2022 and were at least partly produced by the United Kingdom.
 It does not feature short films, medium-length films, made-for-TV films, pornographic films, filmed theater, VR films or interactive films, nor does it include films screened in previous years that have official release dates in 2022.

 British films box office

+The highest-grossing independent British films released in 2022 according to the British Film Institute, by domestic box office gross revenue, are as follows:

+U.K. qualifying films of 2022

-The highest-grossing British films released in 2022, by domestic box office gross revenue, are as follows:
+The highest-grossing U.K. qualifying British films released in 2022 according to the British Film Institute, by domestic box office gross revenue, are as follows: